-The school follows the National Curriculum of England from the foundation stage to year 8 and IGCSE from Cambridge University in years 9, 10 and 11.
+The curriculum is designed to enable access to a range of subject disciplines, individual projects and group work.
 The curriculum, including field work and visits, is challenging offering English, Mathematics, ICT and PE, Biology, Physics or Chemistry, Accounting, Economics or Business Studies, Arabic or Hindi as a Modern Foreign Language, Environmental Management, MoE Islamic Education and Arabic.
-Al Ameen offers an effective cross curricular approach to learning, involving a wide range of Literacy, Science, Numeracy, ICT and Art and Design skills.
+MSB offers an effective cross curricular approach to learning, involving a wide range of Literacy, Science, Numeracy, ICT and Art and Design skills.

-Since Al Ameen School does not offer A Levels which would assure university entrance worldwide, it ensures that a strong process of College and Career Guidance is provided in-house to enable students to plan for their IGCSE decisions and beyond.
+Since MSB School does not offer A Levels which would assure university entrance worldwide, it ensures that a strong process of College and Career Guidance is provided in-house to enable students to plan for their IGCSE decisions and beyond.
 Students have the opportunity to speak to tutors, attend information evenings and speak to university representatives in order to make informed decisions about their AS level options.

 All Year 10 and 11 students are interviewed to discuss their plans beyond into higher education and employment.
 A whole range of events, information sessions, work shadowing and resources are available to the students, and through these, the students are given the opportunity to develop their ideas and plans for the future, whilst being encouraged and challenged.
 In addition to this students are also guided through the application process and to determine next steps related to admission process.
 To bridge the gap between the industry, academia and the student community, students in year 10 and 11 are offered the opportunity to train on the job.

 The school offers a relatively narrow range of ECA’s - Swimming, Karate, Basketball, MAD Science, Football, Robotics – one of the few causes for complaint among parents.
 However, a key focus of the school is its community work initiatives, which provide students with opportunities to become positive contributors to society.
 It gives a holistic approach to young volunteers to become involved with their surroundings and diversify their experience, helping them to strengthen their roots as embedded in the school’s core values.
-Community Service in 2015—2016 included initiatives such the Diabetes Walk, Walk for Education, Pink Day, World Food Day, Literacy lessons for Support Staff, Labour Camp visits, Old Age Home visits, Nepal Earthquake victim, Dubai Cares’ Stationary packing drive, and donation of food and warm clothes to Dubai Cares’ Food Collection.
+Community Service activities have included initiatives such the Diabetes Walk, Walk for Education, Pink Day, World Food Day, Literacy lessons for Support Staff, Labour Camp visits, Old Age Home visits, Nepal Earthquake victim, Dubai Cares’ Stationary packing drive, and donation of food and warm clothes to Dubai Cares’ Food Collection.

-There is also a strong focus on Environmental campaigns and initiatives including involvement with the Emirates Environmental Group, Hydroponics, a Waste Audit, Save the forest campaign, a Clean-up Campaign, a Simple Machine - Concept made from waste, an All year round garden, Waste Free lunch, Plant a tree, Climate Awareness, an ECO DRIVE campaign, and information from the Petroleum Institute on Carbon Emission and a Conservation of water and electricity program.
+There is also a strong focus on Environmental campaigns and initiatives including involvement with the Emirates Environmental Group, Hydroponics, a Waste Audit, Save the forest campaign, a Clean-up Campaign, a Simple Machine - Concept made from waste, an All year round garden, Waste Free lunch, Plant a tree, Climate Awareness, an ECO DRIVE campaign, and information from the Petroleum Institute on Carbon Emission and a Conservation of water and electricity programme.

 What the inspectors say